malkailany/tabsaver/README.md

 # Tab Saver

-Chrome extention to save all current open tabs to re open at a later date.
+Chrome extension to save all current open tabs to re open at a later date.